 Inflammation in the central nervous system leads to increased levels of nitric oxide and sodium, both of which can damage nerve cells.
 Lamotrigine's role in regulating the chemical processes within nerves has led to it being studied to see if it has a neuroprotective effect.

-Lamotrigine is given orally as tablets for the treatment of pain.
-Experimental doses range from 25-400mg per day.
+Lamotrigine is taken orally as tablets for the treatment of pain.
+Experimental doses range from 25–400mg per day.
 People start on a low dose that is gradually increased.

 Side effects and contraindications